 - For the special case of experiments that require a large amount of resources (hardware or time), it is recommended to provide a way to replicate a subset of the results of the paper with reasonably modest resources (RAM, number of cores), so that the results can be reproduced on common laptop hardware in a reasonable amount of time.
 Do include the full set of experiments as well (for those reviewers with sufficient hardware or time), just make it optional.
 Please indicate in the EasyChair submission form how much memory a reviewer will need to run your artifact (at least to replicate the chosen subset).

 Members of the Artifact Evaluation Committee and the PC are asked to use the artifact for the sole purpose of evaluating the contribution associated with the artifact.

 Possibility for exemption

 In case you intend to present an artifact but cannot comply with the guideline above, please do not hesitate to contact the Artifact Evaluation Chair in advance before the artifact submission deadline.
 For example, if the VM would have to contain some restrictively-licensed software such as Matlab, etc.

-- before 2022-02-08: Communication with authors in case of technical problems with the artifact
+- 2022-02-10: Communication with authors in case of technical problems with the artifact

 - 2022-03-04: Notification of AE reviews as part of the FormaliSE author notification